 Artichoke Season and Preservation

-The peak season for artichokes is March-May, with a secondary season (smaller crop) in October.
+The peak season for artichokes is March-May, with the second season (smaller crop) in October.
 However, artichokes are available for purchase year-round.

 When buying artichokes in the fall and winter, you might find them to have a beige, or dark brown, or black tip.
 Some may have white spots from being exposed to a light frost.
 The white spots heighten their flavor.